 A sweet and very easy to make raspberry sauce to pour over pancakes, ice cream or cheesecake!

-I chose to use frozen raspberries in this recipe because I love the consistency and the lovely juice that they produce when you thaw them out.
+So, I chose to use frozen raspberries in this recipe.
+Plus, I just love the consistency and the lovely juice that they produce when you thaw them out.

 The berries will break down and the sauce will thicken as it cooks.